Dynamical Inference from Polarized Light Curves of Sagittarius A*: Model Comparison

 For $R_\mathrm{high}=160$, the difference between MAD and SANE models is mainly due to Faraday depolarization, not necessarily due to differences in the underlying dynamics.
 SANE models are typically much more Faraday thick (due to higher densities and lower temperatures), leading to smaller polarization fractions as well as temporal decoherence \citep{EHTC+2024c}.
 However, we notice that the more face-on SANE $a_\bullet=0.5$ and $a_\bullet=0.94$ images exhibit slopes similar to MADs.
 This is because these images exhibit more jet emission than their lower-spin counterparts.
 If these models are face-on ($i=10^\circ$ or $i=170^\circ$), emission from the forward-jet can reach the observer without passing through a Faraday-thick region, allowing for transmission of this polarized signature.
 Models with smaller $R_\mathrm{high}$ are less Faraday thick, and this signal can therefore be more accessible for such models.

 Because $N_\mathrm{turns}(t)$ is non-monotonic, and the observational data are sampled across three days, we estimate $\Omega_{QU}$ within 10 evenly-spaced windows across the 15,000 M simulated.
 This is consistent with the methodology of \citet{EHTC+2024c}.
 Each window is 8.3 hours in length, similar to the duration of one day's light curve.
 From these 10 values of $\Omega_{QU}$, we plot the mean and standard deviation in \autoref{fig:theory_comparison_omega}.
 Similarly, we consider the fraction of $25 \ t_g$ segments within each $1500 \ t_g$ window which are clockwise.
 This potentially breaks a degeneracy between (i) slower motion in the $Q-U$ plane overall and (ii) a less pronounced bias towards either clockwise or counter-clockwise motion, each of which could lower $\Omega_{QU}$.
 Results from this calculation are provided in \autoref{fig:theory_comparison_clockwise}.
-In both figures, we over-plot the ``All Days (5$t_g$ pre-smoothed)'' constraint from \autoref{tab:real_rotation_rates} in grey.
+In both figures, we over-plot the $1\sigma$ ``All Days (5$t_g$ pre-smoothed)'' measurement from \autoref{tab:real_rotation_rates} in grey.

 From this model comparison, we find that face-on and clockwise ($i>90^\circ$) MAD models are most likely to match observational constraints.
 SANE models, generally disfavored by EHT studies \citep{EHTC+2022e,EHTC+2024c}, are typically too depolarized to produce large enough rotation rates to match the data.
 Edge-on models are more likely to be either depolarized or produce equal amounts of clockwise and counter-clockwise loops.
-The ``best bet'' model of \citet{EHTC+2024c}, MAD, $a_\bullet=0.94$, $R_\mathrm{high}=160$, $i=150^\circ$, with an aligned magnetic field, lies at the center of both observational constraints, in excellent agreement.
+The ``best bet'' model of \citet{EHTC+2024c}, MAD, $a_\bullet=0.94$, $R_\mathrm{high}=160$, $i=150^\circ$, with an aligned magnetic field, lies within the $1\sigma$ observational measurement, in excellent agreement.

 In \autoref{fig:pizza}, we visualize a pass/fail table based on the measured $Q-U$ rotation rate and clockwise fraction.
 Models pass if their 1$\sigma$ confidence region overlaps with the 1$\sigma$ confidence region of observations.
 Here, clockwise $i>90^\circ$ models are much more likely to pass observational constraints than their $i<90^\circ$ counterparts.
 This trend is clearer for MADs than for SANEs, where several models exhibit larger standard deviations with means closer to zero.
 As implied by the structure of the curves shown in \autoref{fig:examples_fixedRhigh}, if longer time periods are considered, smaller theoretical errors are obtained.
 This implies that it would be valuable to continue to accrue longer light curves of \sgra, as well as produce longer light curves from GRMHD simulations.